Sangqpham0102/Gender-Ident-with-SVM-CNN/README.md

 ### Gender Classification Model
 This repository contains the source code for a gender classification model that predicts gender based on facial images.
 The model utilizes computer vision techniques and machine learning algorithms to categorize individuals into male or female classes.

 #### Model Details
 - The model employs a combination of feature extraction using Histogram of Oriented Gradients (HOG) and a machine learning classifier.
 - Note that due to missing files (`model2.sav` and `haarcascade_frontalface_default.xml`), the model cannot be executed directly.
 - To retrain the model and generate the missing files, run the code in `Source_code_svm.ipynb`.
-This notebook helps retrain the model to create `model2.sav` and `haarcascade_frontalface_default.xml`.
+This notebook assists in retraining the model to create `model2.sav` and `haarcascade_frontalface_default.xml`.
 - The training data used to create the missing files can be found in the Kaggle Gender Classification Dataset.

 #### How to Retrain the Model